DD2480-Group10/javaparser/report.md

 - *Hans*: added 5 test cases for 100% coverage (from 87%).
 - *Claudia*: Added 5 test cases for prettyPrintingTextNode.
 It increased the coverage from 68 % to 84 % (JaCoCo) and from 53 % to 78 % (our manual coverage tool).
 - *Adam*: Added 13 test cases for toToken increased coverage from 38% to 100%.
+- *Jesper*: Added to test cases for toBinaryOperator to bring up the coverage from 8% to 25%.
+The tests are found in the AssignEprTest class in the test/#22 branch.

 ## Self-assessment: Way of working